Gone With The....

 ★★★★★

-I absolutely loved Foundations of Graphics & Compute: Volume 1: Primer!
+I absolutely loved Foundations of Graphics & Compute: Volume 1 - Primer!
 It completely changed my perspective on programming.
 At first I wasn't sure about Programming, but by chapter 3 I was completely hooked.
-The way the author explains graphics is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in graphics.
-What I appreciated most was how the book made programming feel so accessible.
+The way the author explains Programming is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in compute.
+What I appreciated most was how the book made Programming feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆